Devon Mansions: History

-During the Victorian era, the area between Tooley Street and the River Thames to the east of what is now Tower Bridge, was one of the largest warehouse complexes in London.
+During the Victorian era, the area between Tooley Street and the River Thames to the east of what is now Tower Bridge was one of the largest warehouse complexes in London.
 Completed in 1873, these warehouses housed huge quantities of tea, coffee, spices and other commodities, and became known as London's Larder, due to the vast array of goods and provisions from across the globe.

 Despite the commercial success of the warehouse businesses, there were serious problems of poverty, overcrowding and poor sanitation amongst those living in the local area.
 In 1875, a number of model dwelling tenement blocks were built in the area adjacent to the docks to help house local residents and address some of these social problems.
-Originally called the Hanover Buildings, these buildings were renamed Devon Mansions during the early 20th century.
+Originally called the Hanover Buildings, these buildings were renamed Devon Buildings around WWW1 to remove the German influence from the name.
+They were later renamed Devon Mansions.
 The block was built by James Hartnoll.

 Devon Mansions was an early example of social housing and, as such, its initial tenants were predominantly working class residents from the local part of Bermondsey, then known as Horsleydown.

+The buildings were a private rented complex until acquired by London borough of Southwark in 1965.

 However, like many social housing initiatives close to Central London, the composition of tenants in Devon Mansions changed significantly during the 1980s following the launch of the Right to Buy Scheme under the Thatcher Government.
 As a result, a significant proportion of current occupants of Devon Mansions are now private owners.

 Architectural style

-Devon Mansions comprises five separate, six-storey mansion blocks, all built in a near identical style.
+Devon Mansions comprises five separate, six-storey mansion buildings, all built in a near identical style, each containing several separate but interconnected blocks.
 Blocks 14-21 have pitched roofs, whereas blocks 1-13 have flat roofs.

 The buildings are of yellow brick, with a repetitive pattern of domestic scale sash windows organised within a simple arrangement of string courses and cornices, providing balancing vertical elements with splayed windows and stone quoins.
 Interest at street level comes from street railings that protect half basements and the main entrances to the buildings.

 There were originally 549 flats within Devon Mansions when constructed.
 The block containing original flats 168-191 was demolished in approximately 1902 to make way for Tower Bridge Road, bringing this number to 525.
 Following installation of integral bathrooms, lifts and internal reconfiguration of the flats undertaken during modernisation works carried out between 1965 and 1980, there are today approximately 337 flats in all.
-The current numbering is flats 1 to 180, then jumping to flats 331-489.
+The current numbering is flats 1 to 180, then jumping to flats 331–489.

 The Devon Mansion buildings are a good example the mansion block style of the era.
 Indeed, during its Conservation Area Appraisal, Southwark Council specifically identified Buildings 1 and 2 of Devon Mansions as "making a positive contribution" to the local area - one grade below listed status.